Alphitonia excelsa

 Alphitonia excelsa, commonly known as the red ash or soap tree, is a species of tree in the family Rhamnaceae.
-It is endemic to Australia, being found in New South Wales, Queensland, Northern Territory and the northeastern tip of Western Australia.
+It is native to New Guinea and Australia, where it is found in New South Wales, Queensland, the Northern Territory, and the northeastern tip of Western Australia.
 It is used in bush regeneration as a pioneer species and for amenity planting.

 Taxonomy and naming

 Alphitonia excelsa was first described by Eduard Fenzl and reclassified by George Bentham.
 One of 20 species of the genus Alphitonia in Australia and the Pacific Islands, its specific epithet is derived from the Latin excelsus meaning 'tall'.
 Other common names include red almond, silver leaf, leatherjacket, white leaf, white myrtle, sarsaparilla tree, and coopers wood.